 In this month's Ask the Expert series, Chief Science Officer Beth DuPriest, PhD discusses changes that occur in the vaginal biome during lactation and what to expect when estrogen levels decline during the postpartum period.
-Have a question about vaginal biome science?
-Submit yours here and your answer may be featured in an upcoming newsletter.

 Q: How does breastfeeding effect the microbiome?

 A: Breastfeeding (lactation) affects both the mother’s and baby’s microbiomes.
 The most discussed effects surround colonization of the infant’s gut with healthy microbes.
 There is plenty of research suggesting that breastfeeding helps to set up a baby for good gut and immune health for life1,2, reinforcing the concept that when physically, emotionally, and economically feasible, breastfeeding should be the primary mode of infant nutrition through the first six months.
 But here we will focus on effects of lactation on the mother’s vaginal microbiome.
 This is an area that is, by comparison, vastly under-explored, but equally deserving.

 Only a handful of studies in humans have examined the relationship between lactation and the vaginal microbiome.
 Animal studies are of limited utility because of the radically different vaginal microbiome between humans and animals; no species other than humans are known to have a lactobacillus-dominant microbiome.
 But a study of rhesus macaques – monkeys often used in reproductive science inquiries because of their “menstrual-like” cycle and close similarities to humans in terms of placental and fetal development – showed that lactation causes a shift in the vaginal microbiome to more closely resemble that of a male urethra3.